 ご協力よろしくお願いします。data-no-translation

-When someone decides to go back and look at a situation for you, trying to correct something or review, this expression is also used.
+When someone decides to step back and see a situation for you, trying to correct something, or review, this expression is also used.

 The phrase is: Thank you for your consideration